 Whilst widespread bleeding problems are not being seen in our deerhounds, it would be prudent that this is monitored by identifying the genotypes of our breeding stock.

 Information on the status of an individual hound could be relevant in the case of injury or surgery when bleeding could be expected.
-The Animal Health Trust in Newmarket is now able to test DNA from cheek swabs to determine the genetic status with regards to FVIID and as the amount of testing increases so will the knowledge pool regarding FVIID and other canine disease.
+Animal Diagnostics is now able to test DNA from cheek swabs to determine the genetic status with regards to FVIID and as the amount of testing increases so will the knowledge pool regarding FVIID and other canine disease.
+Their web site is here

 For more information about FVIID please refer to the very informative article